mautic/developer-documentation-new/.github/CONTRIBUTING.md

 - When you contribute to the project for the first time, please consider checking the [good first issue](https://github.com/mautic/developer-documentation-new/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) or [help wanted](https://github.com/mautic/developer-documentation-new/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22) labels.

-- If you wish to work on an open issue, please comment on the issue, and wait to be assigned by a maintainer.
+- If you want to work on an open issue, please comment on it so a maintainer can assign it to you.

   If an issue isn't assigned, it's assumed to be available for anyone to work on.
 So, ensure that you're assigned to an issue **before** beginning work to avoid conflicts.

-- Please don't ask maintainers to assign you to:

-   - Another issue before you have finished working on yours and created a PR.

-   - An issue that already has someone assigned to it.

-      If the assigned issue hasn't been addressed for a while and you're interested in working on it, leave a comment to ask about its status and progress.
+- Don’t ask maintainers to assign you to another issue before you finish working on your current one and create a PR.
+Also, avoid requesting assignment to an issue that already has someone assigned.
+However, if the assignee hasn’t addressed the issue for a while and you’re interested in working on it, leave a comment to ask about its status and progress.

-- Did you spot a typo, missing instructions, or have an idea for enhancing the Mautic Developer Documentation?
+- Did you spot a typo, missing instructions, or have an idea for enhancing the Mautic developer documentation?
 You can [create an issue](https://github.com/mautic/developer-documentation-new/issues/new/choose) to address it.

   However, the Education Team needs to triage the issue before you can work on it.
 If you wish to work on the issue you submitted, please inform and tag the `@mautic/education-team-leaders` in the comment.

-## Pull requests (PRs)
+## Pull requests

-PRs are always welcome.
+Pull requests - PRs - are always welcome.
 However, before working on changes, you must ensure that **you are assigned** to an existing issue and **link your work to the issue in your PR**.

 ### Before submitting a PR